recyclarr/recyclarr/README.md

 ## Features

-The following information can be synced to \*arr services from the TRaSH Guides.
+Recyclarr supports Radarr, Sonarr v3, and Sonarr v4.
+The following information can be synced to these services from the TRaSH Guides.
 For a more detailed features list, see the [Features] page.

 [Features]: https://recyclarr.dev/wiki/features

-**Sonarr**:

-- Sync Release Profiles from the guide to Sonarr v3.
-- Supports Sonarr v4 Custom Formats.
-- Sync Quality Definitions (sizes) from the guide.
-- Add Tags to Release Profiles.
+- Release Profiles, including tags
+- Quality Profiles, including qualities and quality groups
-- Assign scores from the guide to quality profiles.
+- Custom Formats, including scores (from guide or manual)

-**Radarr**:

-- Sync Custom Formats from the guide.
-- Sync Quality Definitions from the guide.
+- Quality Definitions (file sizes)
-- Assign CF scores to quality profile (manual or use values from the guide).

 ### Read the Documentation